-Carrots are sweet on their own but the honey gives them a nice glaze and the balsamic evens out the intensity of the sweetness perfectly.
-To make this recipe simply wash and cut the carrots into even pieces or if they are thin like what I had on hand you don’t need to do anything more than cut off the tops.
-Some of the carrots were a bit thicker so I cut them in half lengthwise.
+Carrots are sweet on their own but the honey in this recipe gives them a nice glaze.
+And the balsamic evens out the intensity of the sweetness perfectly.
+To make these honey balsamic carrots simply wash and cut the carrots into even pieces or if they are thin like what I had on hand you don’t need to do anything more than cut off the tops.

-When cooking you always want things to be as close to the same size as possible so that everything cooks at the same time roughly.
-So if you prefer to cut your carrots into pieces go ahead just try and make the bits as uniform as possible.
-If you end up with smaller pieces than what I have shown in the picture than adjust the cooking time.
+If you prefer to cut your carrots into pieces go ahead just try and make the bits as uniform as possible.
+Adjust your cooking time if the carrots you have are smaller than the ones I have shown in my pictures.
 Smaller pieces will cook faster.

 Once the carrots are washed and all as uniform in size as possible simply throw all the ingredients in the pan over medium heat.
 Cover the pan with a lid and let simmer for about 10 minutes and then lift the lid and let simmer for another 10 or so minutes or until the carrots are fork-tender.
 Serve immediately.